jd0x/docs/manual/production-cluster/cluster-config.rst

 To see the status of an existing cluster
 ----------------------------------------
-Make sure you are in the relevant project directory:
+Make sure you are in the relevant project directory, and the run:

 .. code-block:: bash